-SAN FRANCISCO — Plaintiffs lawyers at Kabateck Brown Kellner have jumped into a spate of privacy litigation against Redwood City’s Turn Inc. with a class action claiming that the digital marketing company tracked and stored the Internet browsing histories of Verizon Wireless Inc. customers.
+SAN FRANCISCO — Plaintiffs lawyers at Kabateck LLP have jumped into a spate of privacy litigation against Redwood City’s Turn Inc. with a class action claiming that the digital marketing company tracked and stored the Internet browsing histories of Verizon Wireless Inc. customers.

 According to a complaint filed Friday in Los Angeles Superior Court, Verizon injected unique tracking numbers into subscribers’ browser requests when they accessed websites through the company’s mobile network.

 The Kabateck lawyers maintain that Turn attached a so-called supercookie to those tracking numbers to log subscriber activity, build personal profiles and sell targeted ads.
 The supercookies would regenerate even if users deleted them from their mobile devices, according to the complaint.

 The lawsuit, which includes claims of trespass, invasion of privacy and violations of California’s Unfair Competition Act, asks that Turn pay restitution and damages.
 The suit also seeks an injunction barring the company from continuing to collect, store and sell Verizon customers’ browsing patterns.

 The suit filed Friday is one of a number Turn and Verizon have faced since the existence of the supercookie was first reported by Pro Publica in January.
 Plaintiffs firm Clanton Legal Group sued both Verizon and Turn in U.S. District Court for the Southern District of Mississippi on behalf of all U.S. Verizon customers in February, but voluntarily dismissed the case a little more than a month later.